HL7/FHIRPath/spec/fluentpath.md

 Note that this implies that if both collections have a different number of items to compare, the result will be `false`.

 Typically, this operator is used with single fixed values as operands.
-This means that Patient.telecom.system = 'phone' will return `false` if there is more than one telecom with a use.
+This means that `Patient.telecom.system = 'phone'` will return `false` if there is more than one `telecom` with a `use`.
 Typically, you'd want Patient.telecom.where(system = 'phone')

 If one or both of the operands is the empty collection, this operation returns an empty collection.

+Note: in FHIR, comparing a primitive with extensions against a primitive will compare
 #### ~ (Equivalent)
 Returns `true` if the collections are the same.

 If both operands are collections with a single item:
 * For primitives
-	* If the value is a string, the strings must be the same while ignoring case and accents
+	* `string`: the strings must be the same while ignoring case, accents, and nonspacing combing characters (i.e. German ß and 'ss').
-	* For numbers, precision is ignored (exact rules to be discussed)
+	* `integer`: exactly equal
+	* `decimal`: values must be equal, comparison is done on values rounded to the precision of the least precise operand.
+Trailing zeroes are ignored in determining precision.
+	* `dateTime`: only the date part must be exactly equal.
+If one operand has less precision than the other, comparison is done at the lowest precision.
+	* `time`: comparison disregards seconds and microseconds, though timezone is still relevant (see equals).
+If one operand has less precision than the other, comparison is done at the lowest precision.
-	* For boolean values, the values must be the same
+	* `boolean`: the values must be the same
 * For complex types, equivalence requires all child properties to be equivalent, recursively.

 If both operands are collections with multiple items: